CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

 The rise in US public debt is evidence of this.
 And the problem is not even that a default may occur, since the United States can always raise the bar for public debt, but that the country imports much more than it exports, which leads to an increase in the money supply.
-Since the country's revenues are already being spent mainly on debt servicing.
+Since the country's revenues are already being spent mainly on debt service.
 Fractional reserve banking also contributes to this destruction of the dollar.
 The fact is that with fractional reserve banking, the same dollar is given on credit several times, more than there is real cash in the economy to pay off all the loans of money, in the economy